 As previously mentioned, Crypto.com is a full crypto ecosystem.
 It has all the necessary components for an investor to buy, sell, track, deposit and withdraw their cryptocurrency.
 In fact, Crypto.com was designed to engage beginner investors who have little to no experience in the crypto space to help increase mass adoption of cryptocurrencies.
 So far, they have done a great job.

-The user face is very easy to navigate and the process of verifying your account and linking it to a bank is relatively straight forward.
-Given the app’s popularity, there are a range of tutorials on YouTube for beginners who get lost and they offer 24/7 live support for anyone requiring additional help.
+The user face is very easy to navigate and the process of verifying your account and linking it to a bank is relatively straightforward.
+Given the app’s popularity, there is a range of tutorials on YouTube for beginners who get lost and they offer 24/7 live support for anyone requiring additional help.
 For these reasons, if you’re a beginner investor, I highly recommend this platform due to its simplicity and ease of use.

 The main thing that distinguishes Crypto.com from its competitors is their visa crypto rewards cards.
 When you sign up to Crypto.com, you have the option of applying for one of their five different visa cards.
 Each card operates on a different tier and has a range of perks such as crypto cashback, full crypto reimbursement for services such as Netflix, Amazon Prime and Spotify, Airport Lounge Access and 10% crypto reimbursement on Expedia bookings.
 Additionally, as they are Visa cards, you can tap and go these cards at virtually all retailers that accept card payments.
 These cards can be topped up with fiat currency, as well as cryptocurrency, making your crypto assets even more liquid.

 The first tier visa card Midnight Blue is free and comes with no registration fee.
 This card offers 1% CRO (the native cryptocurrency of crypto.com) cashback on all purchases.
 While not metallic, this can be a decent option for beginner investors who aren’t sure whether crypto is for them.